solidfire/solidfire-sdk-java/README.md

 The SDK assembly is signed with a certificate controlled by SolidFire, Inc, assuring the archive is official and legitimate.
 One caveat to having a set of components also signed with SolidFire's certificate, is no other version of these components can exist on the classpath.
 This will cause a security exception in the JVM.

-If using the SDK with a restricted version of the above listed components, e.g. logback, or in developing an enterprise solution that runs in a web application container, etc., use the publicly [hosted versions](http://mvnrepository.com/artifact/com.solidfire) of the SDK.

 ## Documentation

 [Latest JavaDoc](https://solidfire.github.io/solidfire-sdk-java/docs/index.html)